 If your child is older than 7 and still not quite yet dry at night, read on!

-Bed wetting is considered normal until age 5 or 6.
-But if your older child is still not dry at night, your child is likely to be a very deep sleeper who may not be able to wake in time to go to the bathroom.
+Bedwetting is considered normal until at least age 5 or 6.
+But if your older child is still not dry at night, he or she is likely to be a very deep sleeper who may not be able to wake in time to go to the bathroom.
 About 8% of 12-year-old boys, for example, still struggle with this issue.

 Unfortunately, only about one third of families with this problem seek treatment.
-One of the most successful treatments is the use of a bed wetting alarm for a few weeks and this approach has a success rate of 85%.
-A bed wetting alarm is very likely to help your child learn to be dry at night and it is not at all difficult, embarrassing or uncomfortable to use.
+One of the most successful treatments is the use of a bedwetting alarm for a few weeks; this approach has a success rate of 85%.
+A bedwetting alarm is very likely to help your child learn to be dry at night and it is not at all difficult, embarrassing or uncomfortable to use.

-First choose and purchase a bed wetting alarm.
+First choose and purchase a bedwetting alarm.
 These are readily available online for $30-50.
 Also purchase at least two saddle-style mattress pads.
 These are easy to find online as well and are highly recommended.
-They are very simple to remove and replace because they just tuck under both sides of the mattress, as in the picture below.
+They are very simple to remove and replace because they tuck very easily under both sides of the mattress, as in the picture below.
 They hold up to six cups of liquid.